bacloud23/ObjectStatistics/README.md

 ```

 Note: It is meant to be lazy and opportunistic (to be fast).
 Like in one iteration try to grab anything useful then maybe go deeper.
 This is why code is not so clear.
+Note: `undefined` are considered unique values, while `null` are omited from any count.